Templates

 runtime_filters = "SampleFilter"

-Filter classes are able to access the Tancredi configuration.
-For instance, add the following line to /etc/tancredi.conf
+Filter classes can access the Tancredi configuration.
+For example, add the following line to the configuration file:

 samplefilter_format = "d M Y H:i:s"